-As brands continue to expand their presence in different channels and customers continue to diversify the platforms on which they shop, it’s more important than ever to utilize clienteling to provide a seamless experience, all without losing that personal touch that shoppers need across retail experiences to feel special and loyal to your brand.
+As brands continue to expand their presence in different channels and customers continue to diversify the platforms on which they shop, it’s more important than ever to utilize clienteling to provide a seamless customer experience — all without losing those personal touch points that shoppers need across retail experiences to feel special and loyal to your brand.

-Bonobos has been a household name in retail since its founding in 2011 and for good reason.
+Bonobos has been a household name in retail since its founding in 2011 — and for good reason.
 The men’s clothing retailer generated a lot of buzz for its innovative approach to e-commerce when it expanded from a 100% e-commerce business to include over 30 brick-and-mortar “guideshops” spread across various cities in the United States.

-Visitors to the Dormify website can take a style quiz to receive personalized decor recommendations straight to their inbox, while Dormify uses this information to continuously provide tailored marketing.
-For customers looking for even more individualized attention, Dormify even offers personal consultations via video chat and in person at their New York City Style studio.
+Visitors to the Dormify website can take a style quiz to receive personalized decor recommendations straight to their inbox, and Dormify uses this information to provide tailored marketing.
+For new and repeat customers looking for even more individualized attention, Dormify even offers personal consultations via video chat and in-person at their New York City Style studio.

 Location services then notify associates when the customer is on their way so their fitting room can be prepared before they even set foot in the door.
-Nordstrom continues to invest in retail technology and additional mobile clienteling services after two retail technology acquisitions in early 2018.
+Nordstrom continues to invest in retail technology and additional mobile clienteling solutions after two retail technology acquisitions in early 2018.

 Whether its retail technology, good old-fashioned customer service, or some combination of the two, offering personalized experiences through clienteling is key for any successful retailer.
 In the end, it’s about knowing your customer and giving them a retail experience that fosters a personal relationship with your brand.
 Check out how Endear can help.